FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 Open software is usually shared on Github - There you find usually the most accurate information, as documentation sometimes lags behind.
 There you see a box with folders and files.
 Below is the content of the README.md file displayed.
 This usually shows instructions for installation and handling of the software.

-Here are the GitHub links for the thee software packages:
+Here are the GitHub links for the three software packages:

 [pynxtools](<https://github.com/FAIRmat-NFDI/pynxtools>)